16th Rifle Division: Ethnic composition

-According to various sources, 50%, up to 80% or even 85% of the division was Jewish.
+Various sources estimate that 50%, up to 80% or even 85% of the division was Jewish.
 Initially, about 45% to 50% of the division was Jewish, with the Jews making up the absolute majority in the infantry regiments.
 Thus, the division was nicknamed "The division with the sixteen Lithuanians" or the "Jewish Division".
-According to a veteran of the division, there was a policy of sending Jews to fight and keeping Lithuanians behind the front as the Soviet military wanted to preserve the Lithuanian character of the division.
+A veteran of the division claimed that there was a policy of sending Jews to fight, keeping Lithuanians behind the front as the Soviet military wanted to preserve the Lithuanian character of the division.
 The Jewish author Miriam Weinstein wrote that 90% of the division's casualties were Jews.
 By the time the division reached Lithuania, the division was only about 20% Jewish.

-As of 1 January 1943, of the 10,250 soldiers and officers of the division, 7,000 of them were ethnic Lithuanians and/or inhabitants of the Lithuanian SSR.
+As of 1 January 1943, of the 10,250 soldiers and officers of the division, 7,000 of them were ethnic Lithuanians and/or inhabitants of the Lithuanian SSR (which included people that were not of the Lithuanian ethnicity).
 The total ethnic make-up of the division was: